apati04/apati04.github.io/_posts/2016-09-28-reduce-execution-time.md

 ---
 layout: post
 ---
-Using the reduce method instead of chaining map and filter to reduce (heh) the time.
+You can combine map and filter operations by using reduce.
 Operating on 1 million numbers in an array.

 Filter and map = 2 operations